crypticcoin-renewed/CrypticCoin/doc/book/src/design.md

 # Design

-Zcash was originally a fork of Bitcoin 0.11.2, and as such the `zcashd` node architecture is very similar to `bitcoind`.
+Crypticcoin was originally a fork of Bitcoin 0.11.2, and as such the `crypticcoind` node architecture is very similar to `bitcoind`.
 There are however several differences, most notably the addition of shielded pools to the consensus logic and full node state.